-Every organization is responsible for protecting their employees, property, services and products.
+Every organization is responsible for protecting their employees, property, services, and products.
 To curb security risks, many companies wisely choose to place people on their curb — a single guard or a security team that can maintain control and prevent issues such as theft and vandalism.

-A professional, experienced, customer-focused security guard service can help you “keep the watch out” in a way that matches your specific security needs.
+A professional, experienced, and customer-focused security guard service can help you “keep the watch out” in a way that matches your specific security needs.
 But just hiring any service and hoping for the best?
 Watch out.

 When researching and selecting the right security guard company for your organization, here are five words to guide the process:

 You want seasoned, skilled support.
 It’s not worth the risk hiring a company that is under-qualified just because they offer a low rate.
 The person or people in charge of your security should have ample experience — know the provider’s longevity, and ask about the track record of the individual(s) who will be assigned to you.

 No company will tell you that they just arrived.
 So contact references, and ask these questions: